Skip to main content

 Indigenous Higher Education

 You are invited to learn about a HEPPP-funded project investigating mapping the higher education journeys and experiences of Indigenous graduates who have been awarded higher education degrees from Charles Darwin University and/or Batchelor Institute of Indigenous Tertiary Education.
 These graduate stories have been recorded and shared online to inform, encourage and support Indigenous and non-Indigenous people to engage in higher education.
-By sharing Indigenous graduate stories, this project endeavors to increase opportunities and inspire Indigenous people to participate, succeed, and complete higher education studies.
+By sharing Indigenous graduate stories, this project endeavours to increase opportunities and inspire Indigenous people to participate, succeed, and complete higher education studies.

-For more information visit: https://bit.ly/heppp17sept or
+For more information visit: https://bit.ly/heppp17sept

 Related Events